vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0004/README.md

 ### I am using a third-party solution such as HPE SimpliVity, Dell EMC VxRail, and so on.
 Is it safe for me to apply the update?

-Third-party engineered systems control their patch levels and conﬁgurations as part of their qualiﬁcation and testing processes.
+Third-party engineered systems control their patch levels and configurations as part of their qualification and testing processes.
 Using security guidance that is not explicitly for that product and product version is never advised.
 If you use engineered and integrated solutions please contact those vendors directly for guidance.
 Broadcom is not involved in, and cannot speak to, third-party product release schedules.

-### 35. Are VMware Cloud and hosted products updated?
+### Are VMware Cloud and hosted products updated?

 VMSA information is delivered as a message inside hosted, cloud, and software-as-a-service products where applicable.
 Please check the administrative consoles of those services for further relevant messages and details about this VMSA.
 Additional questions about the service should be answered through the support processes for that service.
 Thank you.